 The consolidated financial statements include the accounts of the Company and its wholly-owned subsidiaries.
 All significant intercompany balances, transactions and any unrealized gains and losses arising from intercompany transactions, have been eliminated.
 The Company's subsidiaries are presented in the table below.

-Entity Country of Incorporation Effective Economic Interest Gold Basin Resources (Arizona), Inc. ("Gold Basin Arizona") USA 100% Gold Basin Resources (Australia) Pty Ltd ("Gold Basin Australia") Australia 100% a) Statement of compliance
+Entity Country of Incorporation Effective Economic Interest Gold Basin Resources (Arizona), Inc. USA 100% ("Gold Basin Arizona") USA 100% Gold Basin Resources (Australia) Pty Ltd Australia 100% ("Gold Basin Australia")

 3. SIGNIFICANT ACCOUNTING POLICIES